mercycode144/HTML-CSS-Mini-Projects/README.md

 Tribute Page: A tribute page built using HTML and CSS, showcasing the basics of html and css.
 Job Application: A job application form  built using HTML and CSS, showcasing the basics of html and css.
+Parallax Website: A parallax site built using HTML and CSS, showcasing the basics of html and css.

 ## Contributing
 If you have your own mini HTML and CSS projects that you'd like to contribute to this repository, please feel free to submit a pull request with your project.
 Your contributions are always welcome and appreciated!